 Saturday night wouldn’t have been Saturday night without show hostess Anthea Redfearn giving us a twirl, Bruce requesting to “Have a look of the old scoreboard.” or our family shouting conveyor belt contents to a winning contestant whose memory had ‘gone blank’ (apart from remembering the cuddly toy).

-With the rest of the brood, we’d sit with cheese on toast for supper with a glass of Alpine pop accompaniment, while warming in front of the gas fire.
+Sitting at the fireside of our Low Fell semi my brood and I would feast upon a cheese on toast supper accompanied by a glass of Alpine pop (although my dad probably had something stronger).
 Even now, the smell of melted Red Leicester on toasted bread can take me back 40 odd years to that Saturday night comfort blanket of warmth, laughter and looking at the old scoreboard.

 Right, it’s time to conclude this blog as Karen’s just shouted her catchphrase down the stairs…..
-Bloody dishwasher, it’s always chuffing full!
+Bloody dishwasher, it’s always needing emptying!

 RIP Sir Bruce Forsyth